Allyooop/muskox/method.md

 This allows you to nest elements and classes with ease but also create powerful namespaces for your CSS without the overhead of manually writing lots of CSS.

 That wasn't a ton of extra styling but we've added a touch of class to our app.
+And really, we got a good look at scss.

 We'll return to that later as our app gets fleshed out futher.

 ## Create your User model